 Instead of moving forward with a conditional commitment for a loan guarantee, in the fall of 2011, DOE proposed a two-year cost share research, development and demonstration ("RD&D") program for the project to enhance the technical and financial readiness of the centrifuge technology for commercialization.
 Under the cost-sharing arrangement, DOE's total contribution would be capped at \$300 million.
 DOE indicated that our application for a DOE loan guarantee would remain pending during the RD&D program.
 During late 2011 and early 2012, our American Centrifuge project efforts shifted to focus on the planning and implementation of the RD&D program and efforts that are currently underway in Piketon, Ohio and Oak Ridge, Tennessee are based upon the proposed program scope.
 We are currently building machines and parts that would be part of the complete demonstration cascade that would be built and operated as part of the RD&D program.
-In parallel, we have been working with DOE and Congress to secure funding for the RD&D program.
 However, DOE's share of funding for the program has not yet been provided and the source for such funding is uncertain.
 The current political environment in Washington has significantly slowed the legislative process.
 The two houses of Congress are each held by a different political party and in an election year the necessary bipartisan support will be difficult to achieve.